igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

 ```
 Note that Halmos completely ignores the logic with `salt` when working with `create2` and creates new contracts with addresses `0xbbbb****`.
 This is, in fact, convenient for us, because it turns out not a symbolic address, but a specific one.

 And of course, we do not forget that if some contract was created, it should be added to **GlobalStorage**.
-But it would be naive to just add the address of the new contract and its name **SafeProxy**:
+But it would be naive to just add the address of the new contract and its name "**SafeProxy**":
 ```solidity
 glob.add_addr_name_pair(address(proxy), "SafeProxy");
 ```